Low Testosterone Treatment In Pendleton, OR

 Causes of Low Testosterone

-It is completely natural for testosterone levels to decrease with age, leaving approximately half of men over the age of 80 with low testosterone (Low-T).
+It is completely natural for testosterone levels to decrease with age.
 Other common factors that lead to Low-T include:

 - Side Effects of Certain Medications